-Anyone, including the student, can submit a request to review the need for mental health support with the Multi Tiered System of Supports (MTSS) team.
+Anyone, including the student, can submit a request to review the need for mental health support with the MTSS.
 The MTSS team may refer the student to the district mental health counselor for a prevention group, a single counseling session or a screening session.
 The district mental health counselor will use these opportunities to observe the student and determine if further supports are needed (more intensive individual or group counseling).

-• Describe process for identifying and delivering evidence-based mental health interventions.
+Describe process for identifying and delivering evidence-based mental health interventions.